 You are encouraged to consult workplace policies to determine the limitations of dietetic scope for ordering enteral nutrition components and formulas.

 Q14: How do I determine if I can recommend a certain medication/drug to a patient?
-The Joint Statement on Dietitians’ Ability to Recommend Vitamins and Minerals talks about schedule 3 and unscheduled drugs being within scope for a dietitian.
+The Dietitians' Authority to Order Nutritional Substances for Therapeutic Diets speaks to schedule 3 and unscheduled drugs being within scope for a dietitian.
 How do I find the classification of drugs?

-When trying to determine scheduling, not everything is listed in BC Drug Schedules Regulation.
+When determining scheduling, not everything is listed in BC Drug Schedules Regulation.
 Normally, this regulation includes drugs that have a stricter classification than federal regulation.
 For that reason, the best order of search is as follows:

 - Health Canada Drug Product Database (DPD)